AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 tmap_save(queens_map, filename = "queens_map.png", width = 800, height = 600, dpi = 300)
 ```
 ![Queen neighbour](queens_map.png)
-Figure 11.
-Queen's weight map showing spatial relationships between residuals.
-The lines represent the neighboring polygons based on shared edges or vertices.
+*Figure 11.
+Queen's weight map shows spatial relationships between residuals.* The lines represent the neighbouring polygons based on shared edges or vertices.
 The map visualizes how spatial relationships are structured in the dataset, based on the Queen's contiguity criterion.

 The following scatter plot visualizes the relationship between residuals and spatially lagged residuals, helping interpret the spatial autocorrelation of residuals.